 Windscribe has a high star rating of 4.6 due to our seamless testing experience, wide range of pricing options, and strict no-logs policy.

 Windscribe received a lower test results score because of its slow speed performance.
-It also received a lower features score because it lacks the WireGuard protocol and has a small server network.
+It also received a lower features score because its no-logs policy has never been audited and because it has a small server network.

 Best premium VPN free trials